samstradling/cloudinary-jwt/README.md

 ### Missing environment variable(s)
 No parameters passed through either through parameters or environment variables.
 ### ModuleNotFoundError: No module named 'cloudinary'
-Make sure to install requirements `pip install -r requirements.txt`
+Make sure to install requirements `pip install -r requirements-dev.txt`

 ## Routes
 Authorisation is provided by the `Authorization: Bearer <token>` header, test tokens can be generated using sites like [jwt.io](https://jwt.io/#debugger-io).